dinhyen/dinhyen.github.io/source/_posts/2012-07-31-machu-picchu.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_2327.jpg' />

 The Inca trail also runs parallel to the river and occasionally comes into view.
 The train stopped along the way to drop off a handful of passengers who were going on a day hike to Machu Picchu.
 Later that day as we checked into our hotel, they stumbled into the lobby, exhausted.
 The rain forest appeared and became thicker the closer we got to Aguas Calientes.
-Then we caught sight of <a target="_blank" href="http://en.wikipedia.org/wiki/Wi%C3%B1ay_Wayna">Wiñay Wayna</a>.
+Then we caught sight of [Wiñay Wayna](http://en.wikipedia.org/wiki/Wi%C3%B1ay_Wayna).

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_2376.jpg' />

 This photo from inside a moving train completely failed to do it justice.
 This amazing temple to water is constructed, appropriately, next to a waterfalls rushing down the mountainside.

 Aguas Calientes is a tiny town that tries to squeeze between the river and the mountain.
 As expected, it's longer than it's wide.
 Buildings climb on top of each other or crowd over narrow alleys.
 But it wouldn't be a Latin American city without a town square.
-Occupying the center of the square is <a target="_blank" href="http://en.wikipedia.org/wiki/Pachacuti">Pachacútec</a>, the "builder" Inca for whom Machu Picchu is believed to be constructed.
+Occupying the center of the square is [Pachacútec](http://en.wikipedia.org/wiki/Pachacuti), the "builder" Inca for whom Machu Picchu is believed to be constructed.
 Appropriately, there's a much larger monument to this great Inca in Cusco.

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_3051.jpg' />